Fueled/fueled-boilerplate/README.md

 ### JS ###

-Through the magic of Grunt, we're able to maintain our Javascript in smaller partial files too, making debugging and development a whole lot easier.
+Through the magic of Gulp, we're able to maintain our Javascript in smaller partial files too, making debugging and development a whole lot easier.

 We attach all functionality to a global `g` object.
 Take a look through `assets/js/g.js`, `assets/js/partials/demo/js` and `assets/js/main/js` to read the comments on how this works.

-To add a new partial, simply create a new file in `assets/js/partials`, and Grunt will automatically concatenate it to the main JS file.
+To add a new partial, simply create a new file in `assets/js/partials`, and Gulp will automatically concatenate it to the main JS file.

 The benefits of using these small partials in this way are two fold.